 Certainly, Democrats will claim a victory, for now, and point to the president’s coming veto as an unconstitutional power-grab though, perhaps, it was their consistent failure to address the nation’s immigration issues at the legislative level that has created this situation.
 Congressional Republicans share that failure.

-Perhaps the question our lawmakers should be asking themselves is not what can be done to prevent a president usurping the authority of Congress to appropriate, but why Congress itself is so broken that it would drive any president to take such action in the first place.We value your comments!
-Please weigh in on our comment section below.
+Perhaps the question our lawmakers should be asking themselves is not what can be done to prevent a president usurping the authority of Congress to appropriate, but why Congress itself is so broken that it would drive any president to take such action in the first place.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com